 States should recognize each period of childhood, its unfolding importance for subsequent stages and children’s varying needs at different stages of their maturation and development.
 Because of this life-course perspective and the need of measures to create an optimal “environment” for the right to development, States should consider, in their environmental decisions, all factors required for children of different ages to survive, grow and develop to the fullest potential in order to design and implement evidence-informed interventions that address a wide range of determinants during the life-course.

 Younger children are remarkably susceptible to environmental hazards due to unique activity patterns, behaviours and biology.
-Exposure to toxic pollutants even at low levels during developmental windows of increased vulnerability can easily disrupt maturational processes of brains, organs and immune systems and cause permanent disease, disabilities including behavioural impairments during and beyond childhood, sometimes after a substantial latency period.
+Exposure to toxic pollutants even at low levels during developmental windows of increased vulnerability including during foetal development can easily disrupt maturational processes of brains, organs and immune systems and cause permanent disease, disabilities including behavioural impairments during and beyond childhood, sometimes after a substantial latency period.
 Effects of environmental contaminants may even persist in future generations.
-States should consistently and explicitly consider the impact of exposure to toxic substances and pollution in early life.
+States should consistently and explicitly consider the impact of exposure to toxic substances and pollution on pregnant people including the developing foetus and in early life.

 As children mature, they increasingly act as agents of change with the potential to contribute positively to their families, communities and countries.
 Globally, children make significant contributions towards environmental sustainability and climate justice.
 They should have access to adequate environmental information and education focusing on respect for the natural environment, sustainable lifestyles and leading a responsible life in a free society.